DPBandA/jmts-wp-plugin/README.md

-# The Job Management &amp; Tracking System (JMTS) WordPress Plugin
+# The Standards Compliance (SC) WordPress Plugin
-The JMTS WordPress plugin.
+The SC WordPress plugin.